wp-launchpad/launchpad/wiki/modules/listing/hook-extractor.md

 | configurations |     c        | file.yml          | hook-extractor.yml   | Configuration file                                                      |

 ### Input file

 This file is here to provide some informations to help the command return an exhaustive list from your hooks.
 For that it provides multiple fields:
 -

 ### Configuration file
+This file is here to configure in which folder it needs to search for filters and actions.